ahmedbesbes/cartoonify/README.md

 2. Scalability: if a serverless application starts having a lot of requests at the same time, AWS will scale it by allocating more power to manage the load.
 If you had the manage the load by yourself using EC2 instances, you would do this by manually allocating more machines and creating a load balancer.

-Of course, Serverless architectures cannot be a perfect fit for any usecase.
-In some situations they are not practical at all (need for real-time or quick responses, use of WebSocket, heavy processing, etc.).
+Of course, Serverless architectures cannot be a perfect fit for any use-case.
+In some situations, they are not practical at all (need for real-time or quick responses, use of WebSocket, heavy processing, etc.).

-Since I frequently build machine learning models and integrate them into web applications, I found that a serverless architecture was interesting in these specific usecases.
+Since I frequently build machine learning models and integrate them into web applications, I found that a serverless architecture was interesting in these specific use-cases.
 Of course, here the models are used in **inference only** :warning:

 ## Cartoonify workflow